 Benefits of AI for Oil & Gas Companies in the Middle East

-AI in oil and gas industry
+Benefits of AI in Upstream oil and gas

 The Middle East is one of the key energy regions in the world.
 Countries such as Saudi Arabia, the UAE, Kuwait and Qatar have some of the largest oil and gas reserves in the world.
 The industry relied on manual processes, highly experienced personnel and large machinery to keep production going this way for decades.